 Wood is a common choice in material for constructing outdoor decking, railing and support posts.
 Different wood types, like redwood and pressure-treated wood, can be used for these applications.

 Redwood comes from California's redwood forests, and is used for its aesthetic red appearance and beauty.
 A high grade type of redwood will resist insect harm and rot.
 A drawback to redwood is its high cost, so much so that redwood use is often kept at a minimum for only part of a construct that is visible.

-Pressure-treated wood is normally made with yellow pine and coated with a chemical called chromated copper arsenate.
+Pressure-treated wood is normally made with pine or other softwood species and is typically infused with a chemical preservative called copper azole.
 This treatment allows the wood to be resistant to insects, bacteria and fungi.
-The cost of this wood can be 30 percent to 40 percent less expensive than redwood.
+The cost of this wood can be 30 percent to 40 percent less than that of redwood.

 Redwood contains tannin that gives it natural decay-resistance, but not all redwood products are equally protected, and many should not be used for ground contact or for structural applications.
 These days, a deck built with redwood usually has pressure-treated posts, beams, and joists (in addition to other structural elements) and reserves redwood for the decking, railing, and other highly visible components.